EOEPCA/master-system-design/README.md

 The Travis automated build generates the HTML/PDF from the Asciidoc in the `master` branch, and publishes this to `current/` in the `gh-pages` branch.

-## Published Documentation

-The published document is at https://eoepca.github.io/master-system-design/.

 ## Development

 During document authoring, the scripts used by the Travis automation pipeline can be executed locally.